madtrick/piwpew-bot/README.md

 Bots interact with the game engine by sending [requests](https://github.com/madtrick/piwpew-docs/blob/master/README.md#requests).
 The game engine validates the requests, executes them and updates its internal state.
 If the request was successful the response includes data that describes how the bot state changed as a consequence of it.
 Responses are sent at the end of each [game tick](https://github.com/madtrick/piwpew-docs/blob/master/README.md#game-ticks).

 Bots can only have one in-flight request per game tick.
-That is, they shouldn't send a request before getting the response to a previous one, as later requests will overwrite previous ones.
+That is, they shouldn't send a request before receiving the notification that signals a new tick, as later requests will overwrite previous ones.

 The game engine sends [notifications](https://github.com/madtrick/piwpew-docs/blob/master/README.md#notifications) to bots in response to game events that happen asynchronously to requests.